 A Break in Need refers to a break in the capped rental period due to medical necessity of the patient.
-For example, if the patient develops a mouth ulcer or another condition that is
+For example, if the patient develops a mouth ulcer or another condition that is contra-indicated per the IFU or if a condition develops where the treating physician has recommended stopping use of eXciteOSA for a period, this would constitute a break in need.

--indicated per the IFU or if a condition develops where the treating physician has mended stopping use of eXciteOSA for a period, this would constitute a break in need 1.
-If the break in medical need is at least 60 days, a new capped rental period can begin: Document justification and reason for the break in need in patient's records On the claim, include a narrative to explain the new rental period 3r ea k in Service nec the ess pat k in Service is defined as break in the capped rental period not due to medical sity.
-This could be the device was returned to be serviced, a recall was issued, or that ient for whatever reason stopped using the device for a period of time and then using it again.
-1. Submit claim as normal, but include a narrative explaining that there has been a break in service.
-Request an extension of the capped rental period for the remainder of the rental months if necessary.
+- □ 1.
+If the break in medical need is at least 60 days, a new capped rental period can begin: - Document justification and reason for the break in need in patient's records - □ On the claim, include a narrative to explain the new rental period the patient for whatever reason stopped using the device for a period of time and then started using it again.